searlsco/searls-auth/README.md

 All successful logins still render through the same flows, so make sure your app handles `session[:user_id]` uniformly regardless of which auth method succeeded.

+If a registration request doesn't supply a `redirect_path` parameter, searls-auth now falls back to `config.redirect_path_after_register` when choosing both the post-registration redirect and the link embedded in verification emails.
+Override that proc to point brand-new users somewhere more purposeful than the default root path.

+Likewise, successful logins fall back to `config.redirect_path_after_login` whenever no redirect parameters are supplied.
+Set it to a dashboard or home screen to spare users from landing on `/`.

 ### Password reset

 When `auth_methods` includes `:password`, the engine renders a "Forgot your password?" link beneath the login form.
 Clicking it walks through a two-step flow: request a reset email and then choose a new password.
 To enable it, make sure your `User` model issues a token named `:password_reset`.
 If your app cannot send email, disable the link entirely with `config.password_reset_enabled = false`.